 6. Service Animals

-A person with disabilities may be accompanied by a guide dog or other service animal when on SNF premises.
-In the event that service animals are excluded by law from the premises, SNF will provide other resources or supports to enable the person with disabilities to access the services SNF offers.
+A person with disabilities may be accompanied by a Guide Dog or other Service Animal when on SNF premises.
+If Service Animals are excluded by law from the premises, SNF will provide other resources or supports to enable the person with disabilities to access the services SNF offers.

 7. Notice of temporary disruption

 SNF will notify any client, or other person, who has made an appointment in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
-The only facility that SNF contemplates this to apply to would be the elevators at its building.
 This notice will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.
 SNF will communicate this information by whatever method is reasonable in the circumstances.

 8. Training for staff